fredrik-hjarner/mega-drive-game/src/fasmg/m68k/docs/README.md

 I am trying to make a m68k instruction set for fasmg.

+`parse_operand` must be run on all operands before any byte is emitted!
+The reason for this has to do with pc-relative addressing modes.

 ## Strangeness

 I run it in a weird way.
 Since it will take a long time to make the whole